 Retrospective Review is a post-service Utilization Management request for coverage of medical care or services that have already been received.
-Providers should adhere to all prior authorization requirements prior to initiating a service as described in pages 93-97 of this manual.
+Providers should adhere to all prior authorization requirements prior to initiating a service as described in pages 93- 97 of this manual.
 See pages 171-173 for Behavioral Health parameters.

-A Retrospective Review request will be considered at the plan discretion when good cause is demonstrated to obtain the necessary pre-service authorization, except as otherwise required in contract.
+A Retrospective Review request will be considered at the plan discretion when good cause is demonstrated why pre-service authorization did not occur prior to services being rendered and/or lack of notification or timely notification for an emergent inpatient admission.
 Retrospective Reviews are performed by licensed health professionals including Medical Directors, PharmD's and Registered Nurses.
 These clinicians follow the application of criteria and review for medical necessity as described in pages 94-97 of this manual.